 September 17, 2017 UPDATE: We're nearly recovered from the July house fire.
 All our furniture is now repaired and in our new home.
 Money is very tight, and as such I'll be making most of the things I send.
 I'm making jewelry again (after a three year hiatus), quilting, painting, and writing now.
 If I'm partnered with you it's a safe assumption you'll receive something I've made unless you state in your profile that you prefer store-bought.

 October 26, 2017 UPDATE: Recovered from the house fire!!!
-I'm making jewelry and various other items for my Etsy shop.
+I'm making jewelry and various other items for my online shop.
 If you would like jewelry but are allergic to metal rest easy because I specialize in metal-free jewelry.

 Jewel tones, bold and bright colors.
 Think peacocks and hummingbirds.
 Oh, and I love those two birds.